samueljmurray/docs/timber-languages/elixir/installation/manual.md

 This document assumes a basic understanding of how Elixir application logs flow from an application to a service using STDOUT, HTTP, or a file.
 To get started, please follow the steps below:

 1. Grab a coffee.
-Elixir is welcomely explicit (we love Elixir and use it internally at Timber), so the manual installation procees requires more steps.
+Elixir is welcomely explicit (we love Elixir and use it internally at Timber), so the manual installation process requires more steps.

 2. In your `Mix.exs` file, *add* the `timber` dependency: